lindaszabo/KNIFE/README.md

      - LINEAR_FRACTION: LINEAR_STRONG / TOTAL
      - CIRC / LINEAR: CIRC_FRACTION / LINEAR_FRACTION
 3. orig: contains all sam/bam files output and information used to assign reads to categories.
 In general there is no reason to dig into these files since the results, including the ids of reads that aligned to each junction, are output in report files under circReads as described above, but sometimes it is useful to dig back through if you want to trace what happened to a particular read.
-  1. genome: sam/bam files containing Bowtie2 alignments to the genome index
+  1. genome: sam files containing Bowtie2 alignments to the genome index
-  2. junction: sam/bam files containing Bowtie2 alignments to the scrambled junction index
+  2. junction: sam files containing Bowtie2 alignments to the scrambled junction index
-  3. reg: sam/bam files containing Bowtie2 alignments to the linear junction index
+  3. reg: sam files containing Bowtie2 alignments to the linear junction index
-  4. ribo: sam/bam files containing Bowtie2 alignments to the ribosomal index
+  4. ribo: sam files containing Bowtie2 alignments to the ribosomal index
   5. unaligned: fastq and fasta files for all reads that did not align to any index
     1. forDenovoIndex: fastq files containing subset of the unaligned reads that are long enough to be used for creating the denovo junction index
-  6. denovo: sam/bam files containing Bowtie2 alignments to the de novo junction index
+  6. denovo: sam files containing Bowtie2 alignments to the de novo junction index
   7. still_unaligned: fastq files containing the subset of the unaligned reads that did not align to the denovo index either
-  8. ids: text files containing the ids of reads that aligned to each index, location of alignment, and any other relevant data from the sam/bam files used in subsequent analysis.
+  8. ids: text files containing the ids of reads that aligned to each index, location of alignment, and any other relevant data from the sam files used in subsequent analysis.
 The reads reported in the junction and reg subdirectories are only those that overlapped the junction by user-specified amount.
 In juncNonGR and denovoNonGR, the reported read ids are the subset of reads that overlapped a junction and did not align to the genome or ribosomal index.
 4. logs (Cluster version only, for Standalone stderr and stdout need to be redirected to log file)
   1. align: logs from all bowtie2 alignment calls
   2. analysis: logs from processing the Bowtie2 output to generate the naive-method and glm reports